Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Assessing Generalizability of ACTG 320 and ACTG A5202

-For generalizing the ACTG 320 to the target population of all people living with HIV, the PATE estimate is generally similar to the SATE estimate, regardless of the use of IPSW, OR or DR approaches.
-The generalization slightly inflates variance and leads to wider CIs.
-All CIs of the PATE exclude zero, suggesting that the combination with PI is likely to induce positive CD4 response in the target population, with a comparable magnitude as in ACTG 320.
-For generalizing ACTG A5202 to the target population of all people living with HIV in the USA, while the SATE estimate is positive, the PATE estimates are mostly negative but close to zero.
-However, the 95\% CIs for PATE are fairly symmetric around the null.
-Overall, these results indicate that both the effect of PI and that of the ART combination ABC-3TC (versus TDF-FTC) may be generalizable from the respective trial to the target population of all people living with HIV in the USA.
+For generalizing the ACTG 320 to the target population of all people living with HIV, the PATE estimate is generally similar to the SATE estimate, regardless of the use of IPSW, REG or DR approaches; for example, PATE is estimated as $\widehat{\Delta}_{\text{IPSW2}}=18$, $\widehat{\Delta}_{\text{REG}}=14$ and $\widehat{\Delta}_{\text{DR2}}=15$.
+The generalization analysis slightly inflates variance and leads to wider CIs.
+Specifically, the 95\% CIs of PATE are $(10,25)$, $(5,23)$ and $(6,24)$ using the IPSW2, REG and DR2 methods, suggesting that the combination with PI is likely to induce positive CD4 response in the target population with a comparable magnitude as in ACTG 320.
+For generalizing ACTG A5202 to the target population of all people living with HIV in the USA, while the SATE estimate is positive, the PATE estimates are mostly negative.
+The 95\% CIs for PATE are fairly symmetric around the null; for example, the 95\% CIs of PATE are $(-24,22)$, $(-27,23)$ and $(-29,22)$ using the IPSW2, REG and DR2 methods.
+Overall, the effect of PI in ACTG 320 may be more generalizable to the target population of all people living with HIV in the USA, whereas the effect the ART combination ABC-3TC (versus TDF-FTC) may be less generalizable to this same target population.